Bonding Materials for Titanium & Zirconia Frameworks

 Specially formulated to be applied over titanium frameworks before porcelain build-up.
 Ti Bonder significantly reduces oxide layer formation during firing — the primary cause of bond failure in titanium-ceramic restorations.
 It improves adhesion for ceramic, composite, or any other material applied over the framework, creating a chemically active surface that accepts veneering materials reliably.

 Applied in combination with Ti Bonder to mask the dark grey color of titanium frameworks.
 The opaque mask paste creates an optically neutral base, preventing the framework color from transmitting through overlying ceramics or composites.
-It is fired before the main build-up to establish a stable, opaque foundation layer.
+It is fired before the main build-up to establish a stable, opaque foundation layer combined with ceramic spheres to provide mechanical retention before applying composite or porcelain.

 Designed specifically for zirconia frameworks where composite is used as the veneering material.
 Zir Bonder activates the zirconia surface chemically, enabling composite to form a reliable adhesive bond to the framework.
 Combined with Ceramic Spheres, it creates both mechanical and chemical retention for composite-on-zirconia restorations — enabling repositioning and adjustment options not available with fired ceramics.

-Microscopic ceramic spheres that are baked directly onto the framework surface using the bonder liquid.
+Microscopic ceramic spheres that are baked directly onto the framework surface using the Ti Opaque Mask or Zir bonder.
 When fired, the spheres fuse to the surface and create a textured, sandpaper-like topography that dramatically increases the mechanical retention available to overlying composites or ceramics.
-Available in standard and pink variants for different framework types.
+Available in yellow and pink variants for different framework types or area of the structure.

 How Ceramic Spheres Work